bablokb/pi-adc-phat/README.md

 program.
 As soon as the LED is on, you can start and stop the measurement using the push-button.

+To shutdown the system, press the button at least for two seconds.

 To disable this system-service at startup execute the command

     sudo systemctl disable pi-adc-phat.service